Jirka-Mayer/BachelorThesis/thesis-text.md

 | 3     | 34     | regular, round noteheads, slanted               | Yes      |
 | 3     | 41     | beautiful, round noteheads                      | Yes      |

-> Table shows the final writers that were considered to be selected for evaulation.
+> Table shows the final writers that were considered to be selected for evaluation.

-All the remaining writers had only two or less pages from the selection.
+All the remaining writers had only two or fewer pages from the selection.
 We took 5 writers out of those 7 writers manually, to keep the handwriting diversity high.

-Lastly we wanted to compare our results with the results of *From Optical Music Recognition to Handwritten Music Recognition: A baseline* (*link*), so we added the writer 17.
+Lastly, we wanted to compare our results with the results of *From Optical Music Recognition to Handwritten Music Recognition: A baseline* (*link*), so we added the writer 17.
 The final writer and page selection can be seen in the table:

 | Writer | Pages          |
 | ------ | -------------- |